Chapter 1

 They continued coming together every weekend for an outdoor outing in spite of the war, economic hardship, lack of infrastructure, water, and electricity.
 They engaged in mutual aid outside of the mountains, celebrated each other’s birthdays, mourned losses, and processed change together.

 Fortunately, I became a part of this community and spent the first 16 years of my life feeling like I have a family of about 50 people, who I could always turn to for safety, knowledge, and fun.
-They taught me to respect nature and to see beauty in the bare grey rocks.
-They taught me the value of friendship and camaraderie, of caring for others, of being egalitarian, of having integrity, of doing hard things together and creating joy, even when the circumstances are unfavorable.
+They taught me the value of friendship and camaraderie, of being egalitarian, of treasuring own integrity, of striving towards deeper understanding of the world, of doing hard things together and creating joy, even when the circumstances are unfavorable.
+They were encouraging and supportive of everyone’s artistic expression.

 Video Block